Chrystal Herne: Family

 Besides by her husband, she left behind her sister, Julie, and a younger brother, John Temple Herne (1894–1966).
 John Herne appeared on stage in his youth, served as an ensign with the U.S. Navy during World War I, and later worked for Charles Scribner's Sons.
-He is interred at the Long Island National Cemetery in Farmingdale, N.Y.John Temple Herne – World War I & II Draft Registration – Ancestry.com scans Her younger sister, Dorothy Lucille Herne preceded her in death in 1921.
+He is interred at the Long Island National Cemetery in Farmingdale, N.Y.
+Her younger sister, Dorothy Lucille Herne preceded her in death in 1921.
 Dorothy, who had appeared on stage for a time, married Montrose Jonas Moses, a dramatic critic, playwright, and children's book author.
 Chrystal Herne also had an older sister, Alma, who died young.
 Her mother, Katherine Corcoran Herne, was originally an actress whom her father met while performing in San Francisco.
 Chrystal's name came from her mother's role in Hearts of Oak, written in 1879 by James Herne and David Belasco.
 Katherine Corcoran Herne died at age 86 in 1943.